 The module covers:

-- perspectives on corporate governance
+- The nature and perspectives of corporate governance

-- the market for corporate control
+- External influences on corporate governance: The market for corporate control

-- government and governance
+- Executive remuneration and governance

 The module covers: